 Substantially, this step is to choose a JDBC Driver type to use later.
 We can choose Apache Hive or Apache Spark to set up a driver for Kyuubi, because they are compatible with the same client.

-Click next...
+Tips: zoom up if the pic looks small Click next...

 Edit the Driver

 We can set libraries that include the org.apache.hive.jdbc.HiveDriver and all of its dependencies.